Solar PV Panels

 Since there are no moving parts, Solar PV systems are designed to last between 20 and 40.
 They are more or less fit and forget.
 Rain will clean the modules.
 You could ask your installer to clean them for you if you so wished.

 Does the government offer any grants or incentives?

 There aren’t any grants but there are extremely good financial Incentives.
 Depending on the size of your proposed system, you could earn over for a 25 year period from the Feed in Tariff.

 Do your systems come with a warranty or guarantee?

-The panels will come with a 25 year production guarantee, the inverter will come with a minimum 5 year guarantee and the whole installation come with its own guarantee for workmanship and installation.
-Renewable Living complies with all REAL Assurance Codes.
+Most panels come with at least a 25 year production guarantee and the inverter will come with a minimum 5 year guarantee and the whole installation come with its own guarantee for workmanship and installation.

 Do I need planning permission?